SAP-samples/ui5-typescript-tutorial/exercises/ex1/README.md

 Switch into new folder `com.myorg.myapp` and open the editor of your choice (e.g. [Visual Studio Code](https://code.visualstudio.com/)).

-> **REMARK**: make sure to open the folder `com.myorg.myapp` in the editor, not the folder above!
+> **Remark:** make sure to open the folder `com.myorg.myapp` in the editor, not the folder above!
 Otherwise there may be errors indicating that `tsconfig.json` was not found!

 In the project root of the UI5 TypeScript application you will find the `package.json` and `ui5.yaml` which indicate that this is a UI5 application project.
 Compared to the classic UI5 application projects, the characteristic of the UI5 TypeScript application project is that the sources can be found in the `src` folder instead of the `webapp` folder.
 Instead of a `Component.js` you will find a `Component.ts` next to the manifest: